This post may contain affiliate links. Please see our disclosure policy for more details.

 When ready to enjoy, let the sorbet sit at room temperature for 20-30 minutes to soften.
 This will make it easier to scoop.

 Absolutely!
 If you’re using fresh mangoes, peel and dice them into uniform pieces, roughly 1 inch in size.
-Then, flash freeze them, similar to the method used for freezing bananas.
+Then, flash freeze them, similar to the method used for how to freeze bananas.
 This prevents the pieces from clumping together into a single large block.

 Yes, you can use light coconut milk for a lighter version of the sorbet.
 However, keep in mind that it may affect the creaminess of the final texture slightly.